CSHOR’s Veronica Tamsitt joins the CAPSTAN voyage aboard the RV Investigator

 The voyage was part of a transit between Hobart and Fremantle.
 It visited an undersea canyon in the Bonney Coast off the coast of Victoria, which is known to be a hotspot for Blue Whales and other large marine mammals.
 The science party investigated the geology, biology and oceanography of a relatively unexplored region.

-Veronica was in charge of the oceanography component of the voyage, collecting profiles of water temperature and salinity and water samples of oxygen and nutrients.
+Veronica supervised the oceanography component of the voyage, collecting profiles of water temperature and salinity and water samples of oxygen and nutrients.